francisduvivier/fri3dbadge2020-dht22-to-grafana/README.md

 - held the boot button on the badge while plugging in the usb cable in
 - then pressed the reset button and release the boot button.

-Probably it's simpler than these steps though, but this works.
+Probably it can be simpler than these steps though, but this works as well.

+### Web Flashing.
-Flashing and arduino development is possible from web with a plugin: https://create.arduino.cc/editor, or for the fri3d firmware zip files on https://fri3d-flasher.vercel.app/#/.
+- Flashing and arduino development is possible from web with the arduino web editor : https://create.arduino.cc/editor
+  - Requires a plugin to be installed
+  - In my case, on linux mint, I also needed to install an extra package
+  - Board to select is ESP32 Dev Module
+- For the Fri3d firmware zip files, you can use https://fri3d-flasher.vercel.app/#/.

 Note that to make this work on linux mint I had to change some group stuff for being able to access the dev/ttyUSB0 as non-root.
 Following https://askubuntu.com/questions/133235/how-do-i-allow-non-root-access-to-ttyusb0, I did: